dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Spark/SparkAdapterMethods.md

 This method efficiently imports data into your Splice Machine database by first generating HFiles and then importing those HFiles; it is the same as using the Splice Machine [`SYSCS_UTIL.BULK_IMPORT_HFILE`](sqlref_sysprocs_importhfile.html) system procedure.

-You can either pass the data to this method in a DataFrame, or you can pass the data in an RDD, and pass in a structure that specifies the organization of the data.
+You can either pass the data to this method in a DataFrame, or you can pass the data in an RDD, and pass in a structure (the Catalyst schema) that specifies the organization of the data.

 <div class="fcnWrapperWide" markdown="1"><pre>
 bulkImportHFile( dataFrame: DataFrame,